x42bn6/dota-greasemonkey-scripts/README.md

 ### Export Dotabuff match to Liquipedia format
 ![Export Dotabuff to Liquipedia format](images/export-dotabuff-to-liquipedia-format.png "Export Dotabuff to Liquipedia format")

 Sometimes, the Valve API goes down.
 Dotabuff is more resilient for some reason.
-This script will add links to the match screen to export the match to Liquipedia format.
+This script will add links to the match screen to export the match to Liquipedia format to your clipboard.

 Note the order should be what is on Liquipedia (e.g. in [FISSURE Universe Episode 2](https://liquipedia.net/dota2/FISSURE_Universe/2), the Grand Final is Entity (top) vs. OG (bottom), so select Entity vs. OG).